vitaucla/vitaucla.github.io/README.md

 ```
 to minify and save to standard CSS.
 Then move main.min.css to assets/css/.
 The main.min.css.map file can be deleted.

+To style the password splash page just modify the CSS in volunteers.html directly; there are not many elements involved so it shouldn't be too difficult to keep track of everything.
+The content after the splash screen should be styled by the main stylesheet however.

 # Scripting
 Scripts used for main theme:
 > jQuery v1.11.3 | (c) 2005, 2015 jQuery Foundation, Inc. | jquery.org/license